 We were buried therefore with him through baptism unto death: that like as Christ was raised from the dead through the glory of the Father, so we also might walk in newness of life.
 Rom 6:4ASV

-All groups say that baptism is symbolic of dying with Christ, and being raised with him in newness of life, just as the words in the book of Romans say here.
+Many groups say that baptism is symbolic of dying with Christ, and being raised with him in newness of life, just as the words in the book of Romans say here.
 Where they differ is in the manner and details.
 And the reason they differ in manner and details goes far deeper.
 These different camps differ in basic theological perspective on the meaning and interpretation of the Bible.

 Roman Catholic and some mainline Protestant denominations base their interpretation on what is called covenant theology.
 The perspective of this group, in a nutshell, says that baptism is the sign of the new covenant as circumcision was the sign of the old covenant.
 Furthermore, they say that baptism is a sacrament, a ritual that, in itself, bestows the grace of God upon a person.
-In contrast, bible and evangelical perspectives emphasize other theologies like dispensationalism, and say that baptism is an ordinance, carried out in the meaner that Jesus was baptized by John, that is, being immersed in water, following his example, signifying or testifying our allegiance to him.
+In contrast, bible and evangelical perspectives emphasize other theologies like dispensationalism, and say that baptism is an ordinance, carried out in the manner that Jesus was baptized by John, that is, being immersed in water, following his example, signifying or testifying our allegiance to him.
 Then there are those, although few, that say that baptism is an act of the spirit, as opposed to an act that we do, that is, the cleansing action of the spirit being created in us is the baptism.
+We will talk about this more later.

 Only a small percentage of churches, mainly Pentecostal and charismatic churches, teach spirit baptism.
 For the vast majority who believe in spirit baptism, spirit baptism is a second baptism.
-Some churches will teach you that speaking in tongues must accompany spirit baptism while others hold that speaking in tongues is not required while being baptized in the spirit.
+Some churches will teach you that speaking in tongues must accompany spirit baptism, while others hold that speaking in tongues is not required while being baptized in the spirit.

 It must be said, though, that there are verses that point to the replacement of water baptism with spirit baptism: